-Tender and juicy low FODMAP tandoori chicken is an easy low FODMAP chicken recipe filled with all kinds of Indian-inspired flavors!
-It’s also gluten-free and dairy-free.
+This tender and juicy low FODMAP tandoori chicken is an easy low FODMAP chicken recipe filled with all kinds of Indian-inspired flavors!
+Either marinate and grill the chicken for a more traditional option or cook in the slow cooker for a convenient shredded alternative.

 Low FODMAP Tandoori Chicken